 The important aspect or advantage of a linked list is that it is the perfect data structure where the data can be modified very easily.
 Also, it doesn’t matter how many elements are available on the linked list.

 The two main activities, i.e. Pushing and Popping applies the way how data is stored and retrieved in an entity.
 So if you check in detail, a Push is nothing but a process where data is added to the stack.
-On contrary, a Pop is an activity where data is retrieved from the stack.
-When we discuss the data retrieval it only considers the topmost available data.
+On the contrary, a Pop is an activity where data is retrieved from the stack.
+When we discuss data retrieval it only considers the topmost available data.

 The amount of space or memory is occupied or allocated depends upon the data type of the variables that are declared.
 So let’s explain the same by considering an example: Let’s say the variable is declared as an integer type then 32 bits of memory storage is allocated for that particular variable.

 So based on the data type of the variable, the memory space will be allocated.